-Pupils choosing GCSE courses are now often encouraged by schools to include courses which will enable them to achieve Ebacc as part of their Key Stage 4 education.
-This means that in addition to English, maths and science, pupils choose a modern foreign language and either geography or history.
-In addition to these choices pupils will continue to have additional option choices enabling them to pick more level two options which may include arts, technologies, additional languages, additional humanities subjects and vocational subjects.
+Pupils choosing GCSE courses are often encouraged by schools to include courses which will enable them to achieve the EBacc as part of their Key Stage 4 education.
+This means that in addition to English, maths and science, you will choose a modern foreign language and either geography or history.
+In addition to these subjects, you will have additional option choices which may include arts, technologies, additional languages, additional humanities subjects and vocational subjects.

 The demand for food, water and energy is rising across the globe, yet the supply of all of these resources is limited which can create conflicts.
-Technological advances allow new strategies to be used which can increase the supply of these goods, however these can be controversial such as genetically modified crops.
+Technological advances allow new strategies to be used which can increase the supply of some resources, however these can be controversial such as genetically modified crops.

 Global ecosystems - ranging from hot arid to cold tundra environments - all have distinctive characteristics, which have lead to distinctive adaptations within their plant and animal communities.
 Whilst these environments all provide economic opportunities such as using rainforests for logging, farming or energy, they are extremely fragile environments which require sustainable management.

 Podcast: What makes the Arctic unique?

 The Earth is 4.5 billion years old, but it is still a highly dynamic body continually undergoing changes.
 These changes result in the creation of a variety of hazards that pose a threat to both humans and the environment.
 Some of these hazards you will have already felt the effects of in the UK, such as climate change and weather hazards, whilst others occur in geographically distinct regions such as tectonic hazards and tropical storms.

 Podcast: How do graphic novels help understanding of natural disasters?

 The distinctive landscape of the UK has been gradually formed over millions of years by coastal, glacial and fluvial (river based) processes, which continue to act today.
 A number of physical and human factors affect the processes of erosion, weathering, deposition and transportation.